 - 1 pack phyllo dough, thawed 16oz or 450 g

-- 1 tbsp flour mixed with 2 tsp of water for sealing the dough
+- 1 tablespoon flour mixed with 2 teaspoon of water for sealing the dough

 - vegetable oil for frying